pretix/pretix/doc/api/resources/orders.rst

 └ vat_id_validated                    string                     ``True``, if the VAT ID has been validated against the
                                                                  EU VAT service and validation was successful.
-This only happens in rare cases. position                              list of objects            List of order positions (see below) fees                                  list of objects            List of fees included in the order total (i.e. payment fees) ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``,
+This only happens in rare cases. positions                             list of objects            List of order positions (see below) fees                                  list of objects            List of fees included in the order total (i.e. payment fees) ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``,